Kama

-Kama is one of the four goals of human life and is also contemplated as one of the primary needs to fulfill during the stages of life according to the Hindu tradition.
-It is considered an essential and healthy goal of human life when pursued without sacrificing the other three goals: Dharma (virtuous, proper, moral life), Artha (material prosperity, income security, means of life) and Moksha (liberation, release, self-actualization).
-Together, these four aims of life are called Puruṣārtha.
+In Hindu thought, kama is one among the three items of the trivarga and is one of the four Purusharthas, which are the four beneficial domains of human endeavor.
+In Hinduism it is considered an essential and healthy goal of human life to pursue Kama without sacrificing the other three Purusharthas: Dharma (virtuous, ethical, moral life), Artha (material needs, income security, means of life) and Moksha (liberation, release, self-realization).
+In Buddhism and Jainism kama is to be overcome in order to obtain the goal of liberation from rebirth.
+But while kama is viewed as an obstacle for Buddhist and Jain monks and nuns, it is recognized as legitimate domain of activity for laity.

-Definition and meaning
+Definition in Hinduism

-Kama means "desire, wish, or longing".
-In contemporary Indian literature, kama refers usually to sensual pleasure and sexual desire.
-However, the term also refers to any sensory enjoyment, emotional attraction and aesthetic pleasure such as from arts, dance, music, painting, sculpture, and nature.
+In contemporary Indian literature, kama is often used to refer to sexual desire.
+However, Kama more broadly refers to any sensory enjoyment, emotional attraction and aesthetic pleasure such as from the arts, dance, music, painting, sculpture, and nature.

+Kama can refer to "desire, wish, or longing".